H4CK3R-Anonymous/gateway-javascript/README.md

 # Gateway-JavaScript 💻
 Here's a perfectly broken 💔 solution to get someone's gateway IP with JavaScript

 I have recently tried making a project in JavaScript and it seems like they don't really have a way, to give the Gateway IP of a client.
-Neither do I think they will, since it can be a security vulnerbility. *blink* *blink* (Joke's aside I am not really responsible for what y'all do!)
+Neither do I think they will, since it can be a security vulnerbility. *blink* *blink*
 Anyway, if you are using this for something that's really required, the code should be up there 👆 However, they may be UPs and DOWNs to using this.
 - First of, these so called "gateway IPs" sometimes have the same IP as a random device on a network.
 So for instance if a device with that IP may exist.
 It may give inaccurate results, but I am pretty sure that can be fixed by a couple tweaks here and there. 🔨